lucaspellegrinelli/kageku-ai/README.md

 I'm a tryhard when it comes to competitive games.
 So I wanted to practice this game to have an edge on the other players when we play it on the RPG so I can get more money to buy my weapons and destroy them *evil laugh*.

+## Next steps

+- Create a proper heuristic function since all the search functions like Alpha-Beta, Quiescence, MVV LVA and stuff are already implemented.
+So to improve move ordering (and in consequence improve efficiency) and move quality this is crucial.
+Right now I'm thinking in what variables to take in consideration to create this.

 ### Inspirations

-This engine is heavely inspired in a great series of videos "Programming A Chess Engine in C" by Bluefever Software on youtube.
-I used lots of tricks he teachs about how to optimize the code as best as possible.
-The main difference about the code in the video series and my code is the language (he's using pure C, I decided to use C++ and Object-Oriented Programming since I'm more familiar with it) and the game itself since although Kageku is inspired by Chess and both share a lot of rules, there are obviously some of them that are very different (for example the "spawning pieces with mana" thing on Kageku).
+This engine is inspired in a great series of videos "Programming A Chess Engine in C" by Bluefever Software on youtube.